ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Choosing A Workflow

 I contend that which workflow you choose will not be a significant factor in the ultimate success and velocity of your engineering team.
-The key factor is that you are paying attention to your team s workflow and continuously iterating on the workflow itself to ensure your patterns are adding value and are a good match, both for your team and the types of problems your team faces.
+The key factor is that you are paying attention to your team's workflow and continuously iterating on the workflow itself to ensure your patterns are adding value and are a good match, both for your team and the types of problems your team faces.

 That said, here is a rough model for thinking about which type of workflow is likely to be a better starting place: well-understood work (i.e., tasks that are concrete, greenfield, and easy to explain) is easier to manage and will generate more benefit with a more nuanced or prescriptive planning process.
 Said another way, if your work is ambiguous and hard to estimate, it's likely better managed with Kanban than SCRUM.